Available in VPC

 First create storage in the console, and access the server to mount storage.
 For detailed instructions for each OS, see the following guides:

-You can create storage with the snapshot only when the operating system of the server the source storage of the snapshot is connected to is the same as that of the server you want to create storage of.
+You can create storage with the snapshot only when the operating system of the server that the original storage of the snapshot is connected to is the same as that of the server you want to create storage on.

 First, use a snapshot to create storage from the console.

-3. On the snapshot list, select the snapshot you want to create storage with, and click the [Create storage] button.
+- On the snapshot list, select the snapshot you want to create storage with, and click [Create storage].

-4. From the Create storage popup window, set the information of the storage to be created, and click the [Create] button.
+- From the Create storage popup, set the information of the storage to be created, and click [Create].

-• Storage type: select the type you want according to the purpose of use
+- Storage volume type: Select the volume type you want according to the purpose of use.

-• KVM-base storage: select CB1/2 for small data accessed frequently or FB1/2 for storing large data accessed infrequently
+- KVM-based storage: Select CB1/2 for small data accessed frequently or FB1/2 for storing large data accessed infrequently.

-• XEN-base storage: select SSD for high I/O performance or HDD for general services
+- XEN-based storage: Select SSD for high I/O performance or HDD for general services.

 2. Set server (Linux)